teamQPM/qpm/readme.txt

 6. Fixed: Some project options cannot be changed.
 7. Changed: AutoInc is now a project options.
 8. Changed: The minigui.ch file of HMG 3.x is no longer modified to force the default GT.
+9. Note: A .zip installation file is provided because some antivirus detect malware in the .exe installer.

 Versão 05_05_03:
 1. Fixo: OOHG mostra uma janela vazia em modo de console.